bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 - [ ] Run `npm install` to install your dependencies.
 - [ ] Run tests locally executing `npm test`.

-For a step-by-step on setting up Codegrade see [this guide.](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374)

 ## Project Instructions

 Dad jokes are all the rage these days!
 In this challenge, you will build a real wise-guy application.